INFORMSJoC/2023.0017/README.md

 source /opt/intel/oneapi/setvars.sh
 ```

-When you finish the setups, use `install.m` script in the main direction.
+When you finish the setups, use `install.m` script in the root directory

 ## Basic Usage